thesse1/webmethods-api-gateway-staging/README.md

 More manipulations or tests (e.g., enforcement of API standards) can be added later.

-Finally, the (validated and manipulated) API Gateway assets will be exported from the BUILD environment and imported on the target stage (DESIGN, DEV_INT, DEV_EXT, TEST_INT, TEST_EXT, PROD_INT or PROD_EXT).
+After this, the (validated and manipulated) API Gateway assets will be exported from the BUILD environment and imported on the target stage (DESIGN, DEV_INT, DEV_EXT, TEST_INT, TEST_EXT, PROD_INT or PROD_EXT).
 If any target stage spans multiple instances, the assets will automatically be imported on each instance of the target stage.

 The azure_demo_01 environment set includes two PROD_INT environment instances PROD_INT_01 and PROD_INT_02 and it includes two PROD_EXT environment instances PROD_EXT_01 and PROD_EXT_02.
 For every deployment on PROD_INT or PROD_EXT, the assets will be imported on PROD_INT_01 and PROD_INT_02, or PROD_EXT_01 and PROD_EXT_02, respectively.

 > Note: If the imported assets already exist on the target environment (i.e., assets with same IDs), they will be overwritten for the following asset types: APIs, policies, policy actions, applications, scope mappings, aliases, users, groups and teams.
 Any assets of any other types, like configuration items, will not be overwritten.

+Finally, if an API Portal / Developer Portal is configured on the target stage, the pipeline will iterate over all APIs included in the API project and republish every API to the API Portal / Developer Portal (if it is already published).
+It will republish the API with the same configuration (endpoints and communities) as it is currently published.
+API which are not (yes) published, will be skipped.

+> Note: You cannot use this functionality for publishing new APIs.
+But once an API has been published by other means (e.g., manually) from the target environment to an API Portal / Developer Portal, its published version will automatically be kept in sync by this feature of the API Gateway Staging solution.

 Every deployment pipeline will publish the following artifacts:
 - {{target_stage}}_{{api_project}}_build_import: The API Gateway asset archive (ZIP file) containing the assets initially imported on the BUILD environment